open-fresh/freshnode/README.md

 ## React plugin development

+View the [src/panels/sdk/module.js file](src/panels/sdk/module.js) for an example class that extends `FtCtrl` and demonstrates the features documented below.

 ### Plugin creation

 All plugins extend `FtCtrl` and specify the react component to render with the `cmp` property.